Davis & Elkins College

-For those who love the outdoors, the adventure recreation program can help point their passions to rewarding professions.
-Students can even join internships with area adventure destinations.
+For those who love the outdoors, the outdoor recreation management, as well as the hospitality and tourism management program, can help point their passions to rewarding professions.
+Students can even join internships at area adventure destinations.

-The Davis & Elkins curriculum supports a close connection between students and faculty, beginning with the College’s innovative First-Year Symposium and culminating with the Senior Capstone.
+The Davis & Elkins College curriculum supports a close connection between students and faculty, beginning with the College’s first-year seminar and culminating with the senior capstone.
 From start to finish, faculty help orient students to the ins and outs of academic life, helping them discover their own journeys.

 Every class at D&E shares a set of key learning outcomes: writing, interpersonal and oral communication, and information literacy.
 Whether one is in advanced composition or English 101, they learn to write and express what they are learning as well as possible.